 - Fitness centers may open indoor areas at 75 percent occupancy

 - Recreation and entertainment venues at may operate at 50 percent occupancy or a maximum of 1,000 persons

 - Swimming pools may expand operations to free swim in addition to indoor and outdoor exercise, diving, and swim instruction, up to 75 percent occupancy

 Visit Forward Virginia for more information and answers to frequently asked questions.
 View the slides from Governor Northam’s June 18 presentation.

-Continuing its gradual reopening, in according with public health and safety guidelines, Arlington’s Department of Parks and Recreation reopened playgrounds and outdoor restrooms, including playgrounds located at Arlington Public Schools, effective Friday, June 26.
+Continuing its gradual reopening, in according with public health and safety guidelines, Arlington’s Department of Parks and Recreation have reopened playgrounds and outdoor restrooms, including playgrounds located at Arlington Public Schools, as well as certain fitness rooms and gyms.
 Additionally, athletic field and court lighting returned to regular schedules.

 Park users must continue to social distance and comply with the appropriate usage guidelines.
 Learn more on the Reopening Arlington Parks FAQ page.

 Community and nature centers and spraygrounds remain closed.

 Resources for COVID-19 Related Information

 We at the Arlington Convention and Visitors Service are committed to our residents' and visitors' safety.
 We look forward to welcoming you when you're ready to visit. #StayArlingtonSoon